Trauma Informed Therapy

 What does it Mean to be Trauma Informed?

 As a trauma-informed therapist, I am aware of the impact of trauma and how those experiences threaten a person’s sense of safety and wellbeing.
-A trauma-informed approach to therapy, therefore, integrates a thorough knowledge of this impact into every aspect of treatment; prioritising your emotional and psychological safety.
+A trauma-informed approach to therapy, therefore, integrates a thorough knowledge of this impact into every aspect of treatment; emotional, psychological and physical.

 What is Trauma?